The Spectre of High Voltage. Down with the Volts!

 Overview of nominal voltage in e-vehicle traction systems

-Repairs to HV vehicles are the preserve of specialist workshops (image: Grundlagen Kfz-Hochvolttechnik, Krafthand Medien GmbH, 2014)
+Repairs to high-voltage vehicles are exclusively handled by specialized workshops, as depicted in the image from Grundlagen Kfz-Hochvolttechnik, Krafthand Medien GmbH, 2014.

-So are electric cars expensive because their high-voltage components require specialist protection to prevent occupants from being exposed to electricity should an accident or malfunction occur?
-Yes, but not only because of that.
-The lithium-ion battery remains the single most expensive component in conventional electric vehicles with any kind of usable range.
+Are electric cars expensive because their HV components require specialised protection to prevent electrical hazards?
+Yes — but not only for that reason.
+The lithium-ion battery pack remains the most expensive single component in EVs with practical range capability.

 QUANTiNO 48VOLT

-QUANTiNO with nanoFlowcell low-voltage drive accelerates from 0 to 100 km/h in less than five seconds and reaches a top speed of 200 km/h
+The QUANTiNO 48Volt, equipped with the nanoFlowcell low-voltage drive, accelerates from 0 to 100 km/h in under five seconds and achieves a top speed of 200 km/h.

-nanoFlowcell Holdings has developed the nanoFlowcell low-voltage drive specifically to avoid those hurdles that stand in the way of widespread market introduction of electric vehicles with high-voltage technology - safety and cost.
+nanoFlowcell Holdings developed its low-voltage drive to directly address the barriers preventing the widespread adoption of HV electric vehicles — safety and cost.

-In the predevelopment of the QUANTiNO, Nunzio La Vecchia's team defined the technical requirements of a nanoFlowcell-driven low-voltage electric vehicle and conceived not only the architecture for the control units and HMI (human-machine interface), but also the complete low-voltage traction and vehicle electrical systems.
+During QUANTiNO pre-development, Nunzio La Vecchia’s engineering team defined the technical specifications for a nanoFlowcell-powered low-voltage vehicle, developing the control unit, HMI (human-machine interface), and the complete LV traction and electrical systems.

 QUANTiNO nanoFlowcell engine